-Tankhun Jitt-itsara, an MP-turned-activist, has called for an investigation into the elephant centre in Chiang Mai that failed to relocate its elephants before a major flood hit the area, resulting in the deaths of three elephants.
+Thai activist Tankhun Jitt-its area has called for an investigation into the Elephant Foundation in Chiang Mai, which failed to relocate its elephants before a major flood hit the area, resulting in the deaths of three elephants.

-His calls for an investigation come after three elephants from the Save Elephant Foundation, one of Thailand’s largest sanctuaries died.
-Two were swept away during evacuation efforts last week, and another died this week due to shock and stress.
+His calls for an investigation follow the deaths of three elephants from the Save Elephant Foundation, one of Thailand’s’ largest sanctuaries.
+Two elephants were swept away during evacuation efforts last week, and another died this week due to shock and stress.

-This week Ms. Saengduean Chailert, founder of Save the Elephant Foundation arranged the burial and cremation of the remains of its own lost elephants in an effort to reduce their environmental impact.
+This week, Ms. Saengduean Chailert, founder of Save the Elephant Foundation, arranged the burial and cremation of its lost elephants to reduce their environmental impact.

-When addressing the recent criticism she told Thai media, “we are a care center, not an elephant camp.”
-It takes diverse approaches to care for sick, aging, or abused elephants.
-She defended her practice of enclosing elephants in enclosures without the customary constraints, after it was called into question.
+Addressing recent criticism, she told Thai media, “We are a care center, not an elephant camp.”
+It takes diverse approaches to caring for sick, aging, or abused elephants.
+She defended her practice of enclosing elephants without the customary constraints after it was called into question.

-The elephant sanctuary suffered severe damage from floods, necessitating the evacuation of every animal, some elephants were hard to rescue because the roamed freely in fenced areas free of leg restraints, which stirred controversy by critics.
+The Chiang Mai elephant sanctuary suffered severe damage from floods, necessitating the evacuation of every animal.
+Some elephants were hard to rescue because they roamed freely in fenced areas without leg restraints, which stirred controversy among critics.

-Elephant conservationist Phra Aod, a monk at Chediluang Temple, said he supported Ms. Sangduaen methods.
-He said this tragic loss emphasizes how urgently we must step up measures to protect elephants, especially in the event of severe calamities.
-In the future, we need to be more prepared and learn from this catastrophe.
+Elephant conservationist Phra Aod, a monk at Chedi Luang Temple, supported Ms. Saengduean’s methods.
+He stated that this tragic loss emphasizes the need to protect elephants, especially in severe calamities.
+In the future, we must be better prepared and learn from this catastrophe.

 In the meantime, after severe floods ruined their supplies, twenty elephant shelters in Chiang Mai are asking for food contributions to feed over 300 elephants.
-Many people in Chiang Mai have been impacted by the recent flooding, including those in the Mae Taeng area, which is home to several elephant camps.
+Many people in Chiang Mai have been affected by the recent flooding, including those in the Mae Taeng area, home to several elephant camps.

 Related News: